 - Being too friendly: Some predators, like Ted Bundy, are very good looking and very charming.
 Never assume a stranger is safe just because he has those qualities.
 The safest approach is to just make very brief eye-contact, just enough so that he knows you are aware of him but not enough for him to possibly think you are being friendly.

 - Being fooled by women.
 A common tactic of sex traffickers is to have a woman approach potential victims.
 The victims felt safe following the woman to her vehicle or giving her their contact information, something they would not do with a man.
 Don’t trust any strangers regardless of gender or age.

 The sucker puncher

 This is where the attacker doesn’t make any threatening remarks to you and simply walks up and punches you for no reason.
 This is a situation where it is difficult to avoid that first strike unless you maintain a high level of situational awareness.
 However, if you are very aware, you can learn to detect that something is off about the person approaching you.
 Whenever someone approaching me looks at all suspicious and I don’t have the space to side-step, I don’t take my eyes off him and am ready to go into action if a punch comes.
-If you do that, you will reduce the odds of ever being sucker-punched.
+Situational awareness will reduce the odds of ever being sucker-punched.

 There is no such thing as: “The attack just came out of the blue.”

-Many people have been attacked in these situations and they describe the attack as “just came out of the blue with absolutely no warning.”
-This is no different from the many people who have been attacked by a dog when they tried to pet a dog that was already growling, had its ears up, or was silently looking intensely at them, often in a puffed-up posture.
-Obviously, even with good situational awareness it is possible you could still be attacked, but it is very unlikely.
+Many survivors of attacks have described the attack as: “It just came out of the blue with absolutely no warning.”
+There is always a warning, but you have to practice a high level of situational awareness in order to see the threat.
+This is similar to the many people who have been attacked by a dog when they tried to pet a dog that was already growling, had its tail up, or was silently looking intensely at them, often in a puffed-up posture.

 Surprise a potential threat